Introduction

 Scientific or Theoretical Perspective

 From a psychological standpoint, the proverb aligns with theories of behavioral consistency and cognitive dissonance.
-People tend to trust and value actions more than words because actions are observable and measurable, while words can be easily manipulated or forgotten.
+And people tend to trust and value actions more than words because actions are observable and measurable, while words can be easily manipulated or forgotten.
 Social psychology also suggests that trust is built on consistency between what people say and what they do; a mismatch can lead to skepticism and reduced credibility.

 Common Mistakes or Misunderstandings